yoonsc/midasfront.github.io/_docs/01-quick-start-guide.md

 toc: true
 ---

-Minimal Mistakes has been developed as a [Jekyll theme gem](http://jekyllrb.com/docs/themes/) for easier use.
+test a [Jekyll theme gem](http://jekyllrb.com/docs/themes/) for easier use.
 It is also 100% compatible with GitHub Pages --- just with slightly different installation process.

 ## Installing the Theme